mig1984/bashible/README.md

 # all tasks will stop execution immediately on failure, unless prefixed by "may_fail"

 @ Synchronizing files
-  - result synced rsync -av /foo /bar
+  - register exitcode as 'synced' of rsync -av /foo /bar

 @ when synced
 @ and test -f /etc/do-shutdown